Wale (rapper): 2007–2009: National attention and major label signing

-2009–10: Attention Deficit
+2009–2010: Attention Deficit

 Released on November 10, 2009, Wale's debut album, Attention Deficit, had primarily positive reception.
 Metacritic, which assigns a standardized score out of 100, rated the album 77 based on 21 reviews.
 It debuted at the number 21 spot on the Billboard 200 and sold 28,000 copies in its first week.
 Interscope claimed that the LP was undershipped and that was the reason for the low sales numbers.
 Daniel Weisman, Wale's manager, claimed that Interscope didn't ship enough copies of the album.
-The first single off Attention Deficit was "Chillin", featuring Lady Gaga, followed by "Pretty Girls" featuring Gucci Mane and Weensey and "World Tour" featuring Jazmine Sullivan.
-Other guest artists on the album included Pharrell; Bun B; Chrisette Michele; K'Naan; Marsha Ambrosius; J. Cole; and Melanie Fiona.
+The first single off Attention Deficit was "Chillin" (featuring Lady Gaga), followed by "Pretty Girls" featuring Gucci Mane and Weensey and "World Tour" (featuring Jazmine Sullivan).
+Other guest artists on the album included Pharrell Williams, Bun B, Chrisette Michele, K'Naan, Marsha Ambrosius, J. Cole, and Melanie Fiona.
 In March 2010, Wale announced he and K'Naan would kick off a short co-headlining tour across the east coast of the US, beginning at the end of March in New York City.
 During this time, Wale was also in the studio with Gucci Mane, Waka Flocka Flame, Roscoe Dash, Sean Garrett, and Drumma Boy.

 In May 2010, Wale abruptly canceled a scheduled performance at DC Black Pride, an annual black gay pride event.
 In an email to the event's organizer, Wale's manager claimed he was unaware it was a gay event when he agreed to perform.
 On May 28, however, it was announced he would perform alongside the headliner for free.

-On August 3, 2010, Wale released his sixth mixtape, More About Nothing hosted by DJ Omega a follow-up to his critically acclaimed The Mixtape About Nothing under The Board Administration – an independent label co-founded with Marketing Executive Le'Greg O. Harrison.
-More About Nothing took the internet by storm resulting in 100,000 plus downloads in 90 minutes.
-More About Nothing creatively integrates sitcom material with rhyme and wordplay to present Wale's frustrations on his plight to reach mainstream acceptance and success.
-Features include Wiz Khalifa, Waka Flocka, Daniel Merriweather, UCB, Board Administration Artists' Tiara Thomas, Black Cobain, Fat Trel, and NBA Player and DC Native Kevin Durant.
+On August 3, 2010, Wale released his sixth mixtape, More About Nothing, a follow-up to his critically acclaimed The Mixtape About Nothing, under The Board Administration – an independent label co-founded with Marketing Executive Le'Greg O. Harrison.
+Hosted by DJ Omega, More About Nothing had 100,000+ downloads in 90 minutes.
+More About Nothing integrates sitcom material with rhyme and wordplay to present Wale's frustrations on his plight to reach mainstream acceptance and success.
+Features include Wiz Khalifa, Waka Flocka, Daniel Merriweather, UCB, and Board Administration Artists Tiara Thomas, Black Cobain, and Fat Trel, as well as NBA Player and DC Native Kevin Durant.

-In the last half of 2010, inspired by Kanye West's G.O.O.D.
-Fridays project, Wale re-released a track from one of his previous mixtapes for free-download on his own website every Thursday, calling this enterprise "Throwback Thursday".
-Guests on those tracks included Bun B, Pusha T, John Mayer, Lil Wayne and K'Naan.
+In the last half of 2010, inspired by Kanye West's GOOD Fridays project, Wale re-released a track from one of his previous mixtapes for free-download on his own website every Thursday, calling this enterprise "Throwback Thursday".
+Guests on those tracks included Bun B, Pusha T, John Mayer, Lil Wayne, and K'Naan.